Stencyl/stencylpedia/block-reference/flow/conditionals.md

 ![boolean-convert-block](http://static.stencyl.com/pedia2/blocks/flow/flow_conditionals/BooConvert.png)

-Converts the given value (typically text) into a Boolean (if possible).
+Converts the given value (typically text) into a Boolean.
 May throw a compile-time or runtime error if conversion is not possible.

 ```
 asBoolean([VALUE])